auditOne/documentation/markdowns/Elrond.md

 With its **Adaptive State Sharding** and **Secure Proof of Stake** protocols, Elrond brings an exciting approach to blockchain scalability and sustainability, featuring unprecedented transaction speeds and throughput numbers.
 These are the right ingredients for a future-proof network.

 As an experienced validator, we help to keep the Elrond network secure by running enterprise grade validator nodes.
-A decentralised team of experts and automated monitoring tools ensure our infrastructure is up and running 24/7.
+Our decentralised team of experts and automated monitoring tools ensure our infrastructure is up and running 24/7.

 You can also contribute to the networks' security and earn rewards at the same time by staking your EGLD tokens!